 I have to admit that I’m slightly confused about the role of a Worship Leader because it inevitably refers exclusively to music and I believe that worship is so much more.
-I’m also concerned that I cannot find any Biblical mandate for this role.
+I’m also concerned that I can’t find any Biblical mandate for this role.

 I grew up in a Church where there was no such thing as a Worship Leader and the quality of the congregational singing was superb.
 Over the years, throughout my travels, more and more Churches I’ve visited have chosen to appoint a Worship Leader and, in general, the quality of the congregational singing is, well, not great!
 (I’m sure there are exceptions…)

 When a Worship Leader and a band of musicians perform, in my experience, the quality of congregation song is significantly compromised.
 The musicians are frequently very good and the presentation often quite professional but, somewhere along the way, we’ve become consumers of Church music rather than active participants.
 I suspect the main reasons are that Church music has become performance-based, congregations are no longer taught to sing and there’s no real sense of ‘ownership’ of a core repertoire.

 Another concern is that many Worship Leaders seem unable to resist the need to articulate their own opinions and impose their own ad hoc version of theology.
 This begs the question as to the role and remit of a Worship Leader.